 The Beaver Bulletin

-Week one of the Valet Drop-Off was a success!
+Valet Drop-Off continues to be a success!
 These are some things we noticed in correlation to initializing a Valet Drop-Off system:

 - Parking was easier for our families that need to park for hand-to-hand drop off.